• Happy Card Playing Day! ♠️♥️♦️♣️🃏

 ....@ Robin - if you do take the plunge and start dehydrating your own food you'll never look back.
 Since I started dehydrating my own meals several years ago I've been eating like a champ on my trips, and it just keeps getting better as my menu expands.

 Agreed.
 I put it off for a long time as it sounded like to much trouble.
-Picked up a dehydrator at a yard sale for the heck of it and off we went.
+Picked up a dehydrator at a yard sale for the hell of it and off we went.
 I enjoy working up new concoctions over the winter and trying them out before paddling season arrives.
 My camping menu has improved noticeably for it.

 I hope you enjoy the Ova eggs - and I think you will.